bitbcybr/cis-controls-vX-tools/README.md

 added same license CC BY-SA 4.0 to this repo.

-Also added derivate with slightly different approach https://crfsecure.org/research/crf-safeguards/
+Also added derivate with slightly different approach https://crfsecure.org/research/crf-safeguards/ . for this license is unclear.